WyattAlexander-001/WyattAlexander-001/README.md

 ## Education:

-University at Albany 	Expected Fall 2024
+University at Albany 	December 2024
 Bachelor of Science in Computer Science

 Related Coursework: